How To Make Subcategories In Google Sheets

 You can also use data validation to create dropdown menus for your categories and subcategories.
 This helps maintain consistency and makes it easier to navigate through your data.

-Here’s how: (See Also: How To Add Two Cells Together In Google Sheets)
+Here’s how: (See Also: How To Insert Google Sheet Into Google Slides)

 1. In the first column, create a list of your main categories.